 The NAV of the Scheme will be calculated upto four decimal places and will be declared at least once in a quarter.
+The NAVs will be disclosed only after the units are fully paid up.
 The valuation of the Scheme's assets and calculation of the Scheme's NAV shall be subject to audit on an annual basis and shall be subject to such regulations as may be prescribed by SEBI from time to time b.
 ANNUAL SCHEME RECURRING EXPENSES